 Colombo, the capital, is attractive and easily navigated and has lots of open spaces.
 The Fort district in the north is the business center, President's residence, has the clock tower and gracious colonial buildings which lend the district the feeling of a bygone empire.

 Ramble around the ramparts and the atmospheric streets of the striking Dutch fort of the southern port of Galle, a UNESCO World Heritage Site.
 The 300 year old Dutch atmosphere is very much alive around the fort and amidst its many historical buildings.

 Spy on Sri Lanka's abundant wildlife in the various sanctuaries and national parks.
 Yala National Park, on the southeast coast, is home to the world's highest density of leopards, as well as elephants, deer, bears, wild boar, dugong and monkeys.
 Flamingos and other migrating birds flock to the lagoons, wetlands and bird sanctuaries during the northern winter.

 At another ancient capital, Polonnaruwa, marvel at the huge reclining Buddha, the Galpotha, a stone book with medieval inscriptions, and the Vatadage, a circular relic chamber.
-Be amazed at the Sigiriya Rock Fortress, the stunning fifth century fortified palace of King Kasyapa, perched atop a towering rock outcrop above the plains in the country's center.
+Be amazed at the Sigiriya Rock Fortress, the stunning fifth century fortified palace of King Kasyapa, perched atop a towering rock outcrop above the plains in the country's centre.
 Tamil Guerrillas still control the areas around the town though there have not been any reports of clashes.

 Trail your morning tea to its source in the Highlands and inhale the delicious aromas of Victorian-era tea factories and drink their finest.
 Situated at around 2000m above sea level and surrounded by lush tea plantations Nuwara Eliya is the main hill resort of Sri Lanka and the heart of the tea industry.
 Once a pleasure retreat of the European planters the town is still very much an English town with many English style bungalows and buildings.